 If Lucifer wasn’t weird and wonderful enough it’s set to get even stranger in the second half of its fifth season, with Tom Ellis and the cast set to strap on their dancing shoes for a special musical episode.

-Yes, that’s right – like Buffy the Vampire Slayer, Scrubs, Riverdale and many live-action series before it, Lucifer is set to turn its usual action into an all-singing, all-dancing extravaganza.
+Yes, that’s right – like Buffy the Vampire Slayer, Scrubs, Riverdale and many live-action series before it, Lucifer season five is set to turn its usual action into an all-singing, all-dancing extravaganza.
 And in a new teaser clip released during DC’s Fandome streaming event, we got a sneak preview of what we could expect from the episode.

 “I feel like I’ve won a competition,” Ellis told Entertainment Tonight (see below).
 “I’m having the time of my life.
 I cannot wait for people to see this episode.”